 There are physical clues as to why a lack of sleep can lead to depression.
-One study revealed that people who were sleep deprived for approximately 35 hours were less able to control their emotions and were more affected by negative emotional stimuli.
+One study revealed that people who were sleep-deprived for approximately 35 hours were less able to control their emotions and were more affected by negative emotional stimuli.
 There is physical evidence that changes in the brain and how it reacts occurs as a result of sleep deprivation.

-What you can do to improve sleep
+What can you do to improve sleep?

 If your mood is low, poor sleep could be the cause, or at the very least making matters worse.
 There are a number of things you can do to cope with sleep problems and improve sleep.